Ardhi1102/ALTA-QE11-Team3-DummyJSON/README.md

 - Scope

   The scope of this project includes a number of endpoints and resources exposed by the DummyJSON API.
-This includes the following: Auth, Carts, Products, Users, and Quotes.
+This includes the following: Auth, Carts, Comments, Users, Posts.

 ### B. Manual Test Case Link
 - Postman: https://s.id/Postman_DummyJSON_Team3